Shaganet/model-zoo/README.md

   - **[Scooter Tightrope](model-zoo/the-unknown🌌/tightrope-regressors🤹‍♂️/scooter_rental.ipynb)** — predicts scooter rental demand, balancing on the edge between weather, season, and chaos.
 Trained on: **[Scooter Demand Dataset](data-den🕳️/day.csv)**

+---

 # classification⚖️
 Here, models learn to tell cats from dogs, moods from faces, risks from records.
 Every decision is a boundary.
 Every misstep — a misclassification in the spotlight.

 * ## logistic-lanterns🕯️
-They draw straight lines in feature space and say: *"Here, the world divides."*Fragile in complexity, yet noble in simplicity.
+They draw straight lines in feature space and say: "Here, the world divides."Fragile in complexity, yet noble in simplicity.

 * 🔮 **Spotlight on the Threshold:**
   - **[The Yes/No Oracle](model-zoo/classification⚖️/logistic-lanterns🕯️/)** - predicts whether your loan will be approved — based on income, history, and financial footprint.
 Trained on: **[Loan Applicant Records](data-den🕳️/loan_data.csv)**

+---

 # sight-spectacle👁️
 Where models open their digital eyes for the first time.
 From blurry pixels to clear forms, the journey begins here.